By Alaska specialist Sam

 One of the best options is taking a trip out to Katmai National Park via a scenic bush plane flight from a place called Homer on the Kenai Peninsula.
 This 1 hour 15 minute journey passes over active volcanoes covered in snow and steaming below you, hanging glaciers and ice fields, tree-covered mountain valleys and the beaches of Katmai National Park.
 During the flight, your guide will point out any signs of wildlife.
 Once there’s a good enough sighting of the bears along the coast, the plane will land there and then.

-After a safety briefing, and once the guides have confirmed that the bear’s behaviour isn’t showing signs of threat, you begin to approach the animal.
+After a safety briefing, and once the guides have confirmed that the bear’s behavior isn’t showing signs of threat, you begin to approach the animal.
 One guide accompanies every four or five people in the group, each highly trained and working to strict regulations to ensure your safety and the bear’s.

 As you get closer (while your instincts tell you to run), you’re struck not only by the animal in front of you but your entire surroundings — the remote wilderness and the knowledge that it’s just your group and the bears for miles around.
 It’s a very rare situation to be in.